alex-cui/rshell/README.md

 The test command will be executed by checking the flag and then running the stat() function.

 The Precedence class will be executed by executing all commands/connectors within it, and then returning a bool based on the overall sucess.

+The redirection classes will be executed by holding a pointer to the previous command and utilizing the dup2 and pipe functions to redirect to standard input and output.

 ## Known Bugs